danielpozsar/grogupy/docs/source/development/index.rst

 Contributing to grogupy
 =======================

-Currently there is no way to contribute to the development for outsiders.
+Currently there is no way to contribute to the development.
 However here is a summary for the 'approved' developers.

 Create environment